Apoorva Sagodharargal (1989 film): Casting

-Haasan played three roles: Sethupathi, Appu and Raja.
+Haasan played three roles: Appu, Raja and Sethupathi.
 For Raja, he wore tight pants and unbuttoned denim shirts with sport shoes, whereas for Appu he wore only clown-like costumes besides regular clothes.
 Prem Nazir was the initial choice for the character of Sethupathi; because he was unwell at the time, Haasan himself played the role.
 Nagesh, known primarily as a comedian, was initially apprehensive when Haasan approached him to portray Dharmaraja; he feared the film would fail if audiences did not accept him in a negative role.
 Rao, Nagesh and Haasan wanted to depict the character as a new kind of villain.

-Ganthimathi was originally cast as Appu's foster mother, but following changes in the script, she was replaced by Manorama.
+Gandhimathi was originally cast as Appu's foster mother, but following changes in the script, she was replaced by Manorama.
 Lakshmi was offered to play Sethupathi's wife Kaveri but did not accept, resulting in Srividya being cast.
 Moulee, despite declining to write the film's dialogues, remained in the cast.
-Ravikanth and Chinni Jayanth appeared in minor roles as Raja's friends, but their portion were deleted from the final cut.
+Ravikanth and Chinni Jayanth appeared in minor roles as Raja's friends, but their portions were deleted from the final cut.
 Haasan had included a character for Krishnamachari Srikkanth, but the character was later removed.
 Stage actor Suppuni was offered the role of a handicapped character, but declined.